terrytay/tp/docs/DeveloperGuide.md

 1. Adding a new deadline task to the list

     a.
-Prerequsites: Application is in the main interface     (i.e, not inside study area, notes interface).
+Prerequisites: Application is in the main interface     (i.e, not inside study area, notes interface).

     b.
 Test case: `deadline homework /d 2020-05-06 /t 12:00 /p 5`<br>
-    Expected: New deadine task with the specified details should be added to the list.
+    Expected: New deadline task with the specified details should be added to the list.
 A message is displayed which includes the details of the deadline task added.

     c.
 Test case: `deadline project /d 11-12-2020 /t 12:00 /p 2`<br>
     Expected: No new deadline task should be added.
 Error details are shown in the interface.